• Home

 The St. Herman’s Blue Hole National Park is located on the northern end of the Hummingbird Highway, close to the city of Belmopan.
 The national park spans over 500 acres, with two cave systems, a number of jungle trails and a natural swimming hole.

-There are two main attractions in the park, that are reached from two different access points along the highway.
+There are three main attractions in the park, that are reached from two different access points along the highway.

 INLAND BLUE HOLE